mathildemrt/ada/project/README.md

 ### Week 2 (14 Nov)

--Create our dataframe with the identified metric
+- Create our dataframe with the identified metric.

 ### Week 3 (21 Nov)

--Start the genre classification (supervised machine learning)
+- Start the *music genre* classification (supervised learning)

 ### Week 4 (28 Nov)

+- Analyze the most prolific types of music over the time
+- Analyze the data, find a way to represent the important feature of each *music genre* and visualize the difference between the different *music type*

 # Questions for TAs

+For Week 1 and 2:
 -How works the cluster, and are there other detailed *Tutorials* than the one you already gave us?
 -How to handle such a big database without getting a `Memory Error` with python?

+For Week 4:
+- Is there a common way to represent the result of a classifictation with many feature?
+Do you have some advice do that?